m0wmt/audio-guestbook/JOURNAL.md

 Had a thought about the venue not having mains power available where the phone will be, instead of wi-fi for the monitor program can I use BLE, the answer is yes.
 Will have to host the web page to view the status of everything on github pages - so I don't corrupt my current repository I will be making a new repository for the monitor web page, once I've done this I'll update this journal with the location.
 No idea if I'll use this or the wi-fi or if it'll work but worth a try and I'll learn something new!

+Trying out a new 3D modeling tool - Tinkercad - which can be run on an iPad.
+Not as powerful as OnShape or computer based 3D packages but for what I need here works just fine.
+A new .stl file is available in the notes directory (helpfully named tinkercad in the file name!).
+Yet to be printed so no idea if it's more accurate than the first model but it's there for later testing.

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.
 * Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.